Still Not Quite Human: Plot

-Dr. Jonas Carson (Alan Thicke) goes to a robotics convention with Chip and an inferior model to test whether or not the world is ready for the idea of living with androids as he does with Chip.
+Dr. Jonas Carson goes to a robotics convention with Chip and an inferior model to test whether or not the world is ready for the idea of living with androids as he does with Chip.
 When his other android fails, Jonas becomes the subject of ridicule and nearly reveals Chip's status in order to save face, but stops himself, choosing to accept the loss of credibility over the loss of the trust Chip has placed in him.
-However, Jonas is kidnapped by hired goons of Dr. Frederick Berrigon (Christopher Neame), and replaced by a look-alike android.
-His android son, Chip (Jay Underwood), notices the swap and manages to reprogram the impostor into an ally.
-Since he is like an additional Jonas, Chip names him Bonus (Alan Thicke in a dual role).
+However, Jonas is kidnapped by hired goons of Dr. Frederick Berrigon, and replaced by a look-alike android.
+His android son, Chip, notices the swap and manages to reprogram the impostor into an ally.
+Since he is like an additional Jonas, Chip names him Bonus.

-Chip enlists the aid of a small-time pickpocket, Kyle (Adam Philipson), whom he has just befriended, to help him rescue his father.
+Chip enlists the aid of a small-time pickpocket, Kyle, whom he has just befriended, to help him rescue his father.
 Bonus is able to lead them to the mansion where Dr. Carson is being held, but tight security prevents them from sneaking in successfully.
-Chip meets up with Kate Morgan (Rosa Nevin), who is a policewoman.
+Chip meets up with Kate Morgan, who is a policewoman.
 Officer Morgan has been after Kyle's pickpocketing and illicit watch sales for some time, but agrees to not press charges if he helps Chip rescue Jonas.
-She devises a plan to assume the personas of wealthy investors in order to gain willful entry to Dr. Berrigon's estate, seeking guidance from her rich Aunt Mildred (Betsy Palmer) to prepare them.
+She devises a plan to assume the personas of wealthy investors in order to gain willful entry to Dr. Berrigon's estate, seeking guidance from her rich Aunt Mildred to prepare them.